Improving Your Nonprofit Event’s ROI by Defining Purpose

 - How your nonprofit is making an impact

 - A video that represents your organization’s story and demonstrates your work on the ground

 Open up the space for people to discuss the issues, ask questions and get more information.

 Afterwards, it’s important that you tell people what they can do next to help.
 Make your pitch, and consider suggesting gift amounts; you can think of this as the suggested giving levels found on many online donation forms.
 To avoid asking for too much, align these amounts with the giving behavior of your typical donor.
 Give a few minutes for people to immediately respond, and then be clear with where or how donations can be placed.

 Make sure to inform people about other ways they can get involved with your organization, since not everyone may be ready to donate just yet.
-Provide a way for people to sign up for your email list, give out information about your next event or how they might be able to volunteer an hour or two of their time.
+Provide a way for people to sign up for your email list, give out information about your next nonprofit event or how they might be able to volunteer an hour or two of their time.
 Even if people don’t give that evening, this method enables them to take action for your organization outside of this organized event.

 Example 2: Upgrading Existing VIP Donors

 In this case, these donors are capable of making larger gifts, so you want to express the significance of their current support while asking them to increase their contributions.
 To show the exceptional importance of their role in your work, consider hosting an upscale dinner party and limiting the invitation list to 10 or 15 people.
 A smaller party will heighten the feeling of exclusivity and help attendants feel extra special.
 You can even introduce them to board members or executive directors to increase the sense of their importance to your nonprofit.

 You can then start a discussion about the importance of your donors’ support, the impact made possible through their donations, and the good that their future support will bring.
 Then explain the need that requires extra support from your donors.
 Are you funding a new program?
 Has your vision expanded?
 Are you close to a fundraising goal, and inviting donors to help you cross the finish line?